openmc-dev/openmc/docs/source/io_formats/settings.rst

   :file:
     If this attribute is given, it indicates that the source type is ``file``, meaning particles are to be read from a binary source file whose path is given by the value of this element.
-Note, the number of source sites needs to be the same as the number of particles simulated in a fission source generation.

     *Default*: None